ntploc21/ntploc21/README.md

 ### Hi there 👋

+Welcome to my Github page.

+I'm currently a 1st-year student at University of Science, majoring in Computer Science.
+I have a strong competency in algorithms and data structures.

 <!--
 **ntploc21/ntploc21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.